kellyluo25/recollectives/_posts/this-is-the-last-time.md

 You were very, very high on the list of people I never thought I would see again.
 This is the dangerous thing about being in New York.
 People frequent the same places, walk the same roads: small town, big city.

-Here's the scene: perusing festive shops at the holiday market, studying the menu at Wafels & Dinges (the stand right at the corner), looking up once—and that partial moment of recognition occured.
+Here's the scene: perusing festive shops at the holiday market, studying the menu at Wafels & Dinges (the stand right at the corner of the park), looking up once—and that partial moment of recognition occurred.
 You turned to your friends and I turned to my friends, and it was like nothing ever happened.
 Nobody saw anything.

-I felt thrown into another timeline.
+But I felt thrown into another timeline.